About Granby Cum Sutton Parish

 Together Granby and Sutton are the primary population centres in the civil administrative area of Granby Cum Sutton which is still referred to as "Parish" whose inhabitants are represented by 7 councillors (who must also be inhabitants) as elected by the other inhabitants every 4 years.
 Together these councillors form The Parish Council for Granby Cum Sutton - the boundaries of which are shown on this map.

-Present day Granby Cum Sutton Parish has a population of approximately 450 person living in approximately 150 households
+Present day Granby Cum Sutton Parish has a population of around 450 person living in approximately 150 households

 Read all about our Parish origins by clicking HERE